adnuguk/adnuguk.github.io/source/_posts/2016-04-26-may-2016-meeting-kendall-miller.md

 ---
 Aberdeen Developers are pleased to present a talk by Kendall Miller, on Thursday 12th May 2016 at Aberdeen University's Meston Building.

+**NOTE:** Please take extra notice of the venue above!
+Due to exams happening in our normal RGU venue, this talk will be being hosted by Aberdeen University, in the Meston Building.
+Full details of the location can be found below.
 ***

 **To The Cloud!
 How Azure helped us improve the scalability of our SaaS**